gunjanpatil/answering_natural_questions/README.md

     ```bash setup.sh```

 3. **Training**

-    a.
-To train a model with train_v1.py, first modify training configurations in configs/args.json file according to your requirements.
+    1. To train a model with train_v1.py, first modify training configurations in configs/args.json file according to your requirements.

         Mandatory modifications required are:
           - *datasets_path*: path to the natural_questions_simplified folder where the simplifed datasets jsonl file will be stored after running setup.sh
           - *project_path*: path to your repository
         You can make changes to other arguments in the args file depending on your needs.
 You can also train using mixed precision by setting the fp16 argument to true.

-    b.
-To launch distributed training of a model using version 1, run the training script train_v1.py with a config file located in configs/args.json as follows:
+    2. To launch distributed training of a model using version 1, run the training script train_v1.py with a config file located in configs/args.json as follows:
         ```bash
         cd src
         python3 -m torch.distributed.launch --nproc_per_node=2 train_v1.py --configs=configs/args.json > train_v1_logs.txt
         ```
         The training configs used for this project are the same as the ones in configs/args.json.
 The weights are saved in the output_dir mentioned in the configs file.

 4. **Validation**:

-    a.
-To run validate using a mdel trained in version 1, run validate_v1.py to generate predictions on the validation dataset as follows:
+    1. To run validate using a mdel trained in version 1, run validate_v1.py to generate predictions on the validation dataset as follows:
         ```bash
         python3 validate_v1.py -d=<path_to_v1.0-simplified_nq-dev-all.jsonl_file> -o=<path_to_directory_to_store_predictions_file -m=<model_name_or_path> -w=<path_to_saved_model_weights>
         ```
         You can also add a --fp16 argument further if your model was trained in mixed precision.
 On running the validation script, a predictions.json file will be generated in the output path given during execution of the script.

-    b.
-Then, finally run google's evaluation script to generate f1 scores.
+    2. Then, finally run google's evaluation script to generate f1 scores.
         ```bash
         python3 nq_eval.py --gold_path=<path_to_predictions.json_file> > scores_predictions.txt
         ```
         All the scores will be written in the predictions.txt file. *The scores for the bert-base-uncased model trained in version 1 is stored under predictions/bert-base-uncased/*